emberjs/website/source/guides/testing/testing-components.md

 });
 ```

-In this example, we would still perform our test by interacting with the DOM.
+In this example, we would still use [Integration Test Helpers] to
+test a user's DOM interaction.

 ```javascript
 moduleForComponent('my-foo', 'MyFooComponent');